Skip to content

 Overview

 The P21 peptide is a synthetic derivative of ciliary neurotrophic factor (CNTF) designed to cross the blood-brain barrier and promote neurogenesis.
 By mimicking the neurogenic effects of CNTF without triggering neutralizing antibodies, P21 has emerged as a promising research compound for cognitive enhancement.
-Researchers are investigating its potential to protect against neurodegenerative diseases like Alzheimer's by boosting synaptic plasticity and memory formation.
+Researchers are actively investigating its potential to protect against neurodegenerative diseases like Alzheimer's by boosting synaptic plasticity and memory formation.

 Potential Benefits